cnolan3/Cicada-16/HardwareSpec/System_Library.md

 ### `dmaCopy` : Index 0x1F

-A simple wrapper that configures and starts a DMA transfer.
-The developer provides source, destination, and length, and this function writes them to the DMA_SRC, DMA_DST, and DMA_LEN registers before setting the START bit.
+A simple wrapper that configures and starts a normal DMA transfer (Mode 0).
+The developer provides source, destination, and length, and this function writes them to the DMA_SRC, DMA_DST, and DMA_LEN registers, sets DMA_MODE to 0, and then sets the START bit.
 It abstracts away the I/O addresses.

 - **Inputs:**
-  - R0: Source
+  - R0: Source address
-  - R1: Destination
+  - R1: Destination address
-  - R2: Length
+  - R2: Length in bytes (1-65535, or 0 for 65536 bytes)
 - **Action:**
-  - Starts a DMA transfer.
+  - Starts a normal DMA transfer (Mode 0) at standard speed (4 cycles/byte).
 - **Output:** None.
 - **Clobbered Registers:** None (The CPU is halted during the transfer).